RobTillaart/PCA9634/README.md

 - **uint8_t getOutputEnable()** get the current value of the OE pin.
 If pin is not set/selected it will return HIGH.

 Note: the OE is LOW active.
-The user has to set the power on value by means of a PULL UP / DOWN resistor.
+The user has to set the power on value by means of a PULL DOWN resistor.

 #### I2C Software reset

 The goal of this function is to reset ALL PCA9634 devices on the bus.
 When using the software reset, ALL devices attached to the bus are set to their hardware startup conditions.
-Generally, there are multiple definitions of software resets by the I²C inventor NXP.
+Generally, there are multiple definitions of software resets by the I2C inventor NXP.
 To accommodate this, two different modes for this function have been defined and tested (library version 0.2.2).

 - Method 1 is a tested method which is specific to the PCA9634.
-Since the number of different types of I²C chips is very large, side-effects on other chips might be possible.
+Since the number of different types of I2C chips is very large, side-effects on other chips might be possible.
 Before using this method, consult the data sheets of all chips on the bus to mitigate potential undefined states.
-- Method 0 is a somewhat “general” method which resets many chips on the I²C-bus.
+- Method 0 is a somewhat “general” method which resets many chips on the I2C-bus.
 However, this method DOES NOT reset the PCA9634 chip.
 Therefore, consult the data sheet of all different chips on the bus to mitigate potential undefined states.